GasLom/BRaiNN-bioacoustics/README.md

 ## The Team at the University of Wolverhampton:

-To analyse/classify files from different species or with different parameters do get in touch with the team and they will be happy to advise on later iterations of the software.
+To analyse/classify files from different species or with different parameters do get in touch with the team and they will be happy to advise on later iterations of the software and data collection.
 We are currently working with captive and wild primate and bat datasets.

 Andrew Gascoyne, School of Engineering, Computing and Mathematical Sciences (a.d.gascoyne@wlv.ac.uk).